|

 against flesh and blood, but against the evil spiritual world around him.

-Here, in this letter he says that he does not use worldly weapons
+in verse 4, Paul says that he does not use worldly weapons in this battle,

-and swords do no harm to a spirit.
-He
+Knives and swords do no harm to a spirit.

-says that the weapons he uses are spiritual and are derived from the power
+He says that the weapons he uses are spiritual and are derived from

 context the war he is speaking of is a battle with the false apostles that